 Barbering 1000 hour 450 and 900 scheduled hours

 Esthetics, Advanced Esthetics, Massage Therapy, and Manicuring will be evaluated at their scheduled midpoint.

-*Transfer students- Midpoint of the scheduled contracted hours or the established evaluation periods, whichever comes first.
+*Transfer students- Scheduled midpoint of the actual hours contracted with the institution at the time of enrollment.
+SAP evaluation periods are based on actual contracted hours at the institution.
 Evaluations will determine if the student has met the minimum requirements for satisfactory academic progress.
 The frequency of evaluations ensures that students have had at least one evaluation by midpoint in the course.

 ATTENDANCE PROGRESS EVALUATIONS